Methodology

 How It Works

-Every week, we review thousands of newly published research papers.
-Each selected paper undergoes a thorough, multi-dimensional evaluation where the full paper is read and graded across five scoring dimensions.
+Every week we look at thousands of newly published research papers.
+Each selected paper is read in full and graded across five scoring dimensions by the model, producing a structured draft for a human reviewer to take forward.

-Citations are independently validated against external academic databases to verify that referenced works exist and are correctly attributed.
-Papers are also compared against each other within the same weekly cohort to ensure relative rankings reflect genuine quality differences.
+Citations are checked against external academic databases to verify that referenced works exist and are attributed correctly.
+Within a given weekly cohort, papers are also compared against each other so that the relative ranking reflects differences the model can defend, not differences the model happened to imagine.

 Scoring Dimensions